nramenta/clio/README.md

 ### Console::stdout($text, $raw = false)

 Prints `$text` to STDOUT.
 The text can contain text color and style specifiers.
-This method detects whether the text is to be sent out to STDOUT or to a file through the use of shell redirection and acts accordingly, in the case of the latter, by stripping the text of all color and style specifiers.
+This method detects whether the text is to be sent out to TTY or to a file through the use of shell redirection and acts accordingly, in the case of the latter, by stripping the text of all color and style specifiers.

-If the second parameter is set to true, then it will print `$text` as is with all text color and style specifiers intact regardless of whether it's printing to STDOUT or to a file.
+If the second parameter is set to true, then it will print `$text` as is with all text color and style specifiers intact regardless of whether it's printing to TTY or to a file.

 ```php
 <?php